platisd/MyFirstKotlinApp/README.md

 ```

 ### While
-`while` looks more... conventional but it's useful that in the case of `do... while` you can access variables that were defined locally.
+`while` looks more... conventional but it's useful that in the case of `do ... while` you can access variables that were defined locally.
 No more having to initialize them outside!

 ```kotlin
 while (x > 0) {